Meet The Sheriff Who Isn’t Afraid To Disagree With Trump’s ‘Fake News’ Agenda

 - Los Angeles Times

-- and BuzzFeed.
+- BuzzFeed

 Donald Trump loves to refer to these media as “fake news.”
 Yet, Trump tends to be one of the biggest distributors of “fake news.”
 As you may have heard, recently, he’s accused former President Obama in wiretapping allegations.

-Yet, when asked to present proof, he couldn’t.
+Yet, when asked to present proof, he couldn’t provide any.

 Nevertheless, Sheriff Chitwood continues as follows.

 “In that way, they are good cops.
 They chase down witnesses & sources until they can corroborate a story that tells us something real.
 And while law enforcement is under attack in dangerous ways, at least we hear ‘thank you’ from our community.
-I don’t think reporters do.
+I don’t think reporters do.”

 “They work a thankless job with long hours & low wages, but so many keep going [because] they believe in it.
 Sounds like a public service to me.
 They’ll run critical stories sometimes & that’s OK.
 Maybe we deserve it, maybe not.
 But I won’t undermine all media just [because] I disagree.”